ldclakmal/ballerina-security/Trivy.md

 #### 1.2.x

-This section demonstrates the daily [Trivy](https://aquasecurity.github.io/trivy) scan status of the `ballerina-1.2.x` branch of the modules.
+This section demonstrates the daily [Trivy](https://aquasecurity.github.io/trivy) scan status of the `ballerina-1.2.x` branch (which is used for `1.2.x` release) of the packages.
+These GitHub actions are used to proactively identify the vulnerabilities of the 3rd party dependencies used for a package.

 | Module                                                                                                          | Trivy                                                                                                                                                                                                                                                           |
 |:----------------------------------------------------------------------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|